Classic-Mac/Classic-Mac.github.io/_posts/2025-01-11-miscelaneaous.md

 Don't forget, if you're taking apart a Plus or earlier, to remove the fifth screw INSIDE the battery cover!

-A good method to follow is to set the Mac on a carpet or thick towel or pillow with the monitor down.
-Unscrew all the screws and lift up on the case back.
-If it doesn't come off right away, try using your thumbs to push down on the SCSI and floppy connectors while gripping the sides of the case with your fingers.
-If this still fails to yield results, set the Mac on the floor and take off your shoes (or don't, if you're wearing clean shoes).
-Hook your big toes (or the edges of the shoe soles) on the top front corners of the case, in the groove between the faceplate and the case back.
-Now try the thumb trick, while pulling up hard on the case.
-If this still doesn't do it, get a wooden popsicle stick (or a spring clamp, if you have one) and work on gently prying the two halves of the case apart a little bit at a time.

 ### Where can I get instructions for repairing my Mac?